-For many parts of Canada, our biggest concern during the fall and winter is rain, and the resulting water damage.
+For many parts of Canada, our biggest concern during the fall and winter is rain, and resulting water damage.
 How can we prevent this?
 What steps can we take to minimize the risk of water damage at this time of year?
 And, what can we do once we experience a flooded basement?
-Continue reading for several helpful tips.
+Continue reading for helpful tips.

 Preparing for rainy weather

 Make sure your roof is well maintained.
 If your shingles are starting to show some wear, there could be cracks, holes, or just lifting shingles that may allow rainwater to enter your home.
 Have a roofing expert take a look to see if repairs can be done, or, if your roof has reached its life expectancy, it may be time to replace it.
 Home insurance policies will generally cover water damage from a hole in your roof caused by a storm, but if it’s due to wear and tear, coverage may be excluded.
 Talk to your insurance agent, and be sure you have the broadest form of coverage to protect yourself.

 Clean out your home’s gutters and downspouts.
 The gutters and downspouts on your home are designed to carry the rainwater away from the house.
 If these are clogged with leaves or other debris, water can overflow onto your roof, or down your walls with the potential to cause serious damage.
 Keeping your gutters and downspouts clear is an easy way to prevent a major loss.

 Check your drains.
 If you have an external drain, possibly on your balcony, or by a door which is below grade, make sure it is clear.
 If these drains become clogged, water has nowhere to go, but into your house.
 This type of water damage may or may not be covered by your home insurance policy.
 Check to make sure you have the broadest type of coverage available.